Essential Cybersecurity Compliance Standards

 What is ISO?

-The ISO/IEC 27000-series, or ISO27K, provides you with best practice suggestions for information security management, including physical network security and network security.
+The ISO/IEC 27000-series, or ISO27K, provides you with best practise suggestions for information security management, including physical network security and network security.

 ISO27K includes three key documents:

-- ISO/IEC 27001: Best practices for establishing and maintaining an Information Security Management System (ISMS).
+- ISO/IEC 27001: Best practises for establishing and maintaining an Information Security Management System (ISMS).

-- ISO/IEC 27002: Best practice recommendations for information security controls within an ISMS.
+- ISO/IEC 27002: Best practise recommendations for information security controls within an ISMS.

-- ISO/IEC 27017: Best practices for information security controls specifically tailored for cloud services.
+- ISO/IEC 27017: Best practises for information security controls specifically tailored for cloud services.